soyhyoj/soyhyoj.github.io/_posts/2020-11-19-with-clause.md

 ---
-title:  "With clause"
+title:  "WITH clause"
 date:   2020-11-19
 categories: [Database]
 tags: [Job search, SQL, Database]
 ---

-Almost all the technical tests I was given during interview processes helped me to boost my knowledge by looking for better solutions.
-One of the new concept I have been playing a lot with is **WITH** clause in SQL.
-With clause is used for creating subquery blocks which are refered as [Common Table Expressions (CTE)](https://docs.oracle.com/cd/E17952_01/mysql-8.0-en/with.html)
+Technical tests given during interview processes have been real boosting materials that led me to look for the better solution to answer the given questions.
+One of the new techniques I enjoyed using is the **WITH** clause in SQL.
+It is used for creating subquery blocks which are known as [Common Table Expressions (CTE).](https://docs.oracle.com/cd/E17952_01/mysql-8.0-en/with.html)

-This method is an elegant solution when you need to retrieve data and **produce temporary results (e.g. transformed data) that can be referred multiple times within a statement**.
-Also, it helps to read and understand better subqueries when used in a complex SQL statement.
+This method is an elegant solution when you need to retrieve data and **produce temporary results (e.g. transformed data) that can be referred to multiple times within a statement**.
+Also, it enhances the readability of subqueries when used in a complex SQL statement.

 Here is an example of a query including CTE from my recent [geospatial analysis](https://github.com/soyhyoj/GeospatialAnalysis_NYtaxi).: